bekk/db-scheduler-ui/README.md

 * **View only Tasks that are Scheduled, Running or Failed.**
 * **Delete Tasks**
 * **Polling** on Refetch button
-* **View a log of all Tasks**
+* **View a log of all Tasks** if you have db-scheduler-log

-DB-scheduler-UI is an extention of DB scheduler.
-It is built to give a visulasation of the work done by Db scheduler.
-The UI can also display history if you are using the extention db-scheduler-log, https://github.com/rocketbase-io/db-scheduler-log.
+DB-scheduler-UI is an extension of DB scheduler.
+It is built to give a visualization of the work done by DB scheduler.
+The UI can also display history if you are using the extension db-scheduler-log, https://github.com/rocketbase-io/db-scheduler-log.

-In the UI you can Run scheduled Task now or Re-run tasks that have Failed, scheduler.reschedule(taskInstance, Instant.now());
-You can delete task form the scheuler, scheduler.cancel(taskInstance);
-The UI can display data contained in the task, or you can chose to turn this of.
-The UI will show what task have faild how many times and when the next execution time will bee.
-If you have manny task whit the same name, thes will bee shon as a group that can be extende to see all inctances.
+In the UI you can Run scheduled Task now or Re-run tasks that have Failed, scheduler.reschedule(taskInstance, Instant.now()); You can delete task form the scheduler, scheduler.cancel(taskInstance); The UI can display data contained in the task, or you can chose to turn this of.
+The UI will show what task have failed how many times and when the next execution time will be.
+If you have manny task with the same name, this will be shown as a group that can be extended to see all instances.

-If you have the log extrention the UI will display a History tab that show all task that hav run, bothe succsesfull and failed.
-They can be sorted on time, filterd on failed/succeeded, or searched on task name, task instance and time intevall.
-Failed task will when presed show the stacktrace of the exseption.
+If you have the log extension the UI will display a History tab that shows all tasks that have run, both successful and failed.
+They can be sorted on time, filtered on failed/succeeded, or searched on task name, task instance and time interval.
+Failed task will when pressed show the stack trace of the exception.

 <img alt="Screenshot" src="Screenshot.png" width=700/>